Oral Health

-Smoking & Oral Health
+Smoking and Oral Health

-When thinking about the health effects of smoking, it is normally lung cancer, emphysema and bronchitis that come to mind.
-However, smoking can affect all areas of your body including your oral health.
 Your risk of developing these diseases depends on how long you have been smoking and the number of cigarettes you smoke a day.
 In this blog, we look at the possible oral health conditions associated with smoking.

-Oral health conditions associated with smoking
+Common oral health conditions associated with smoking

 Oral/Mouth Cancer